-Foundation programmes (at NZQF levels 1-2) are excluded because provider-based level 1-2 study is already fees-free, and learners shouldn’t have to use their fees-free entitlement on courses and programmes intended to prepare for tertiary education at level 3 and above.
+Foundation programmes (at New Zealand Qualifications Framework levels 1-2) are excluded because provider-based level 1-2 study is already fees free, and learners shouldn’t have to use their fees-free entitlement on courses and programmes intended to prepare for tertiary education at level 3 and above.

 A. Fees Free was designed to help New Zealanders have access to good quality tertiary education that provides skills for life and work.
-When a course or programme is both recognised by NZQA or Universities New Zealand, and funded by the TEC it means the course is of a good educational standard.
+When a course or programme is both recognised by the New Zealand Qualifications Authority or Universities New Zealand, and funded by the TEC, it means the course is of a good educational standard.

-A. Learners eligible for fees-free tertiary education can study either part-time or full-time.
-For example, they could access some fees-free study in 2018 and may be able to carry over some remaining entitlement into future years.
-The nature of this future entitlement is yet to be confirmed but may include an EFTS (equivalent full-time student) and/or dollar component.
-You can find out more about EFTS on StudyLink’s website.
-As soon as confirmed, information will be provided on Fees Free website.
+A. Learners eligible for Fees Free can study either part time or full time.
+For example, they could access some fees-free study in 2019 and may be able to carry over some remaining entitlement into future years.

 Q. Will learners studying from overseas be eligible?

-A. Learners can study extramurally in New Zealand or from overseas (as long as they are eligible including meeting residency criteria and treated as a domestic student), or on campus in New Zealand.
-The course or programme must also be recognised by the New Zealand Qualifications Authority or Universities New Zealand, and be funded through the Tertiary Education Commission.
+A. Learners can study extramurally in New Zealand or from overseas (as long as they meet the eligibility criteria), or on campus in New Zealand.
+The course or programme must also meet the eligibility criteria.

-Q. Can learners pay for some fees themselves and use their fees-free in another year?
+Q. Can learners choose to pay fees themselves and save their fees-free entitlement to use later?

 A. Provider-based study

-If they withdraw after the withdrawal date, then their ongoing fees-free entitlement will depend on the EFTS and cost of fees of their study they were enrolled in.
+If a learner withdraws from a course after the withdrawal date (and incurs EFTS and costs as a result), then their ongoing fees-free entitlement will depend on the EFTS and cost of fees of their study they were enrolled in.

-If an industry trainee or apprentice withdraws from their programme in 2018, they may still be entitled to fees-free in the future.
+If an industry trainee withdraws from their programme, they may still be entitled to fees-free in the future.
 Any ongoing fees-free entitlement depends on the amount of training they completed before they withdrew.

 For more information, see the FAQ “What are the rules around withdrawals and tuition fee refunds if a learner withdraws from their course?”